Here's how you can see Saturday's 'ring of fire' solar eclipse

 In the U.S., it will begin in Oregon at 9:13 a.m.
 PDT and end in Texas at 12:03 p.m.
 CDT.
 (The annular eclipse will also be visible in parts of Central and South America.)

 Several U.S. cities will be in the path of annularity.
-Theeclipse will be visible in Eugene, Oregon starting at 9:16 a.m. local time; in Albuquerque, New Mexico beginning 10:34 a.m. local time and in San Antonio, Texas around 11:52 a.m. local time.
+The eclipse will be visible in Eugene, Ore., starting at 9:16 a.m. local time; in Albuquerque, N.M., beginning 10:34 a.m. local time and in San Antonio, Texas, around 11:52 a.m. local time.

 Don't look at the sun — and other tips for safe viewing